Adding custom fonts on Squarespace

 Step 2

-At the bottom of the CSS window, there is the ‘Manage Custom Files’ button, click that and upload your font file.
+At the bottom of the CSS window, there is the ‘Manage Custom Files’ button, click this and upload your font file.

 custom-font-2.jpg